The coastal path at the start of the Coast to Coast | John Millen

 What’s The Most Challenging Coast to Coast Walk?

-That would be the shortest version of the walking holidays we offer, which is our 15-day Coast to Coast Walk (available as both escorted and self-guided).
+That would be the shortest version of the walking holidays we offer, which is our 15-day Coast to Coast Walk (available as both a self-guided and small group tour).
 It’s the most challenging version of the Coast to Coast Walk because you do the full length of the route in just 13 days of walking.
 The walking distances and times are longer than on any of our other trips.

 What’s the Most Comfortable Option to Choose When Planning the Coast to Coast?